Debugging Simulated Code

 When gem5 is run, each CPU listens for a remote debugging connection on a TCP port.
 The first port allocated is generally 7000, though if a port is in use, the next port will be tried.

 To attach the remote debugger, it’s necessary to have a copy of the kernel and of the source.
 Also to view the kernel’s call stack, you must make sure Linux was built with the necessary debug configuration parameters enabled.
-To run the remote debugger, do the following:
+To run the remote debugger, do the following (assuming host=localhost and port=7000):

 The gem5 simulator is already running and the target remote command connects to the already running simulator and stops it in the middle of execution.
 You can set breakpoints and use the debugger to debug the kernel.
-It is also possible to use the remote debugger to debug console code and palcode.
+It is also possible to use the remote debugger to debug console code.
 Setting that up is similar, but a how to will be left for future work.

 If you’re using both the remote debugger and the debugger on the simulator, it